pavedroad-io/pavedroad/assets/templates/devkit/BOOTSTRAP.md

 ### Understanding the sudo Command

-To see detailed information on the _sudo_ command and the sudoers file:
+To see detailed information on the _sudo_ command and the _/etc/sudoers_ file:

     man sudo
     man sudoers